The Affordable Care Act returns to the Supreme Court in the shadow of a pandemic

 The court’s likelihood of striking down the law this time, ending insurance protections for people with covid-19 or other medical conditions, is a matter of debate.
 Since early 2018, when a group of Republican attorneys general launched the lawsuit that has evolved into the Supreme Court case, health law scholars who support and oppose the ACA have uniformly contended that the suit’s legal arguments are weak.

 Nevertheless, a conservative federal district judge in Texas, Reed O’Connor, struck down the law in its entirety in December 2018.
-A year later, a panel of the New Orleans-based U.S. Court of Appeals for the Fifth Circuit agreed that the law’s requirement that most Americans carry health insurance is unconstitutional, but sent back to the lower court the question of whether the rest of the law can remain without that mandate.
+A year later, a panel of the New Orleans-based U.S. Court of Appeals for the 5th Circuit agreed that the law’s requirement that most Americans carry health insurance is unconstitutional, but sent back to the lower court the question of whether the rest of the law can remain without that mandate.

 In the lower courts and in briefs filed with the Supreme Court, the GOP attorneys general focus on a 2017 change in tax law adopted by a Republican Congress that lowered to zero a penalty the ACA had levied on people who ignore the insurance requirement.
 Without that tax penalty, the argument goes, the law no longer contains the basis for the Supreme Court’s 2012 ruling that it was constitutional.